 Red Flag 1: The Un-Archived Past

 A true evolution involves reckoning with past harm.
 A grifter hides it.
+The tell is a digitally scrubbed history where all posts glorifying 100-hour workweeks vanish around late 2024.

 Red Flag 2: The Seamless Monetization of "Peace"

 Genuine wellness advice is often shared freely.
 The grift industrial complex cannot help but immediately productize enlightenment.
+The tell is a launch sequence that moves from problem to $3,000 solution in under 10 content pieces.

 Red Flag 3: Contradictory "Evidence" of Success

 They are selling sustainable success, but their "proof" is the same old toxic metrics.
+The tell is case studies that boast 7-figure launches achieved "mindfully," proving the core value of big, fast numbers hasn't changed.

 Red Flag 4: The Vocabulary Veneer

 They've adopted the language of recovery without understanding—or believing in—its substance.
+The tell is a buzzword salad of "somatic healing" and "nervous system regulation" used with the depth of a Twitter thread.

 The Deeper Cycle: Why This Was Inevitable